cool-RR/PySnooper/README.md

 **PySnooper** lets you do the same, except instead of carefully crafting the right `print` lines, you just add one decorator line to the function you're interested in.
 You'll get a play-by-play log of your function, including which lines ran and   when, and exactly when local variables were changed.

 What makes **PySnooper** stand out from all other code intelligence tools?
-You can use it in your shitty, sprawling enterprise codebase without having to do any setup.
+You can use it in your sprawling enterprise codebase without having to do any setup.
 Just slap the decorator on, as shown below, and redirect the output to a dedicated log file by specifying its path as the first argument.

 # Example #